Auto Appraiser Career Info

 Auto appraisers are typically hired by insurance companies to inspect vehicles damaged in accidents.
 They often travel to the site of the vehicle, take pictures of any observable damage, and assess how much the insurance company should pay for repair costs.
 The job also entails negotiating parts and repair costs with shops and suppliers, as well as negotiating settlements with claimants.
-Many hours might be spent in noisy auto repair shops.
-Appraisers must keep-up-to-date on changing auto repair techniques, polices and claims laws.The following table describes career qualifications for auto appraisers:
+Many hours may be spent in noisy auto repair shops.
+Appraisers must keep up-to-date on changing auto repair techniques, polices and claims laws.

 |Degree Level||High school diploma or GED, although some employers prefer formal training and a college degree|